Car Accident Attorneys in Rapid City

 - Take photographs.
 If you have a camera phone, take photos of all vehicle damage, the resting places of the vehicles in relation to each other, road conditions, traffic signals, and other details of the scene.
 Take photos of your injuries as well, if you can.

 - Do not apologize.
-While it may seem innocent, saying "I'm sorry" can be seen as an admission of fault and can cause you to be held liable before an investigation is performed.
+While it may seem innocent, saying "I'm sorry" can be seen as an admission of fault and can cause you to be held liable before an investigation is even performed.

 - Tell the police your version of what happened.
 The other drivers will surely tell the police what they think happened.
 Make sure your version of the events is also included in their report.